 Many homes are sold with their original roof that has likely been through a lot of wear and tear due to the weather.
 If the roof was not maintained properly, you may be hit with a large bill before you even get the keys to your new home.

 A reputable roof inspector will alert you of any potential roof damage and provide a detailed report on your roof including overall condition and recommended repairs.
-The roof inspector will also determine when the current homeowner last replaced the roof and if the existing warranty can be transferable to the new buyer.
-The roof inspector will also verify that all routine maintenance was completed.
+The roof inspector will also determine the approximate age of the existing roof.

 Buying a new home is already an expensive investment, don’t let your roof be an unnecessary expense.
 If you are considering purchasing a new home and need routine maintenance and repair, contact us today.